dimitri-nicolo/calico/master/security/threat-detection-and-prevention/suspicious-IPs.md

    See the Elasticsearch document APIs for how to create and update documents in Elasticsearch.

-4. In {{site.prodname}} Manager, go the “Anomaly Detection” page to view events that are generated when an IP is displayed on the threat feed list.
+4. In {{site.prodname}} Manager, go the “Alerts" page to view events that are generated when an IP is displayed on the threat feed list.

 #### Block traffic to a cluster